Menu

 Why is it reported? #

-A type alias defined via @phpstan-type contains a type definition that cannot be parsed.
-The type syntax in the alias is malformed or uses unsupported constructs, resulting in an error type that PHPStan cannot resolve.
+A type alias defined via @phpstan-type contains a type definition that resolves to an invalid type.
+While the type syntax may be parseable, it produces an error type that PHPStan cannot work with.

 Common causes include: